GandhiCloudLab/smart-guide/Docker/001-dockerizing-vue.js-application/readme.md

 3. Build and test the App.

 ```
-$ cd vue- app
+$ cd vue-app
 $ npm run build
 ```
-This will create a production ready minimalistic version of your single page application in /dist folder.
-You will have index.html in it.
+This will create a production ready minimalistic version of your single page application in `/dist` folder.
+You will have `index.html` in it.

 ## Dockerize the App